-- Type of relationship. - Frequency of interaction between the persons involved in the relationship. - O Domestic violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving federal funding, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - o Sexual assault means a sexual offense under state or federal law that is classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation. - o Stalking, under Title IX means stalking on the basis of sex, for example when the stalker desires to date a victim.
-Stalking means to engage in a course of conduct directed at a specific person that would cause a reasonable person to either: - Fear for their safety or the safety of others. - Suffer substantial emotional distress.

-Such conduct must have taken place during a district education program or activity and against a person in the United States to qualify as sexual harassment under Title IX.
-An education program or activity includes the locations, events or circumstances over which the district exercises substantial control over both the respondent and the context in which the harassment occurs.
+- Sexual assault means a sexual offense under state or federal law that is classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation. - Stalking, under Title IX, means stalking on the basis of sex, for example when the stalker desires to date a victim.
+Stalking means to engage in a course of conduct directed at a specific person that would cause a reasonable person to either: - 1.
+Fear for their safety or the safety of others. - 2.
+Suffer substantial emotional distress. - Such conduct must have taken place during a district education program or activity and against a person in the United States to qualify as sexual harassment under Title IX.
+An education program or activity includes the locations, events, or circumstances over which the district exercises substantial control over both the respondent and the context in which the harassment occurs.
 Title IX applies to all of a district's education programs or activities, whether such programs or activities occur on-campus or off-campus.